Mind over matter is more than just a slogan for t-shirts.

 Here are some of the ways to keep the positive energy going in your life:

 - Surround yourself with like-minded When you align yourself with others who are energetically in tune with you, you experience greater pleasure and satisfaction.
 There is less drama and more successful interactions.
 When you choose to build relationships with people who make fitness a priority, you have more to talk about.
 You have a group of individuals who have a vested interest in your success.
+You can find a nearby spin class.
 They know how passionate you are about being fit and healthy because those things are priorities in their lives, too.
 They won’t encourage you to engage in activities that put distance between you and your goals.
 Instead, they come up with creative ways to make sure that both you and they are able to achieve everything you set out to do.

 - Choose your input carefully.
 Your actions shape your thoughts and experiences which ultimately shape your feelings and beliefs.
 Being mindful of the activities, people, foods, and media that you spend time on is imperative.
 What you allow into your life has a direct effect on your perceptions.
 When you see things for what they’re worth and opt to seek out more of the positive, you feel a shift deep inside yourself.
 Your reason for working out and becoming healthier gets clearer.